-Criteria Conformance Level Remark and Explanation 1.1.1 Non-text Content(A): All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for the situations listed below.
+Criteria Conformance Level Remarks and Explanations 1.1.1 Non-text Content(A): All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for the situations listed below.
 Supports.
 Images that convey important information have text that explains the purpose or meaning of the image.
-1.2.1 Audio-only and Video-only (Prerecorded)(A): For prerecorded audio-only and prerecorded video-only media, the following are true, except when the audio or video is a media alternative for text and is clearly labeled as such: - Prerecorded Audio-only Not Applicable Remote UI does not use any multimedia presentations.
+1.2.1 Audio-only and Video-only (Prerecorded)(A): For prerecorded audio-only and prerecorded video-only media, the following are true, except when the audio or video is a media alternative for text and is clearly labeled as such: - Prerecorded Audio-only - Prerecorded Video-only Not Applicable Remote UI does not use any multimedia presentations.
 1.2.2 Captions (Prerecorded)(A): Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
 Not Applicable Remote UI does not use any multimedia presentations.
-1.2.3 Audio Description or Media Alternative (Prerecorded)(A): An alternative for time-based media or audio description of the prerecorded video content is provided for synchronized media, except when the media is a media alternative for text and is clearly labeled as Not Applicable Remote UI does not use any multimedia presentations.
-1.2.4 Captions (Live)(AA): Captions are provided for all live audio content in synchronized media Not Applicable Remote UI does not use any multimedia presentations.
-1.2.5 Audio Description (Prerecorded)(AA): Audio description is provided for all prerecorded video content in synchronized media Not Applicable Remote UI does not use any multimedia presentations.
-1.3.1 Info and Relationships(A): Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text Supports with Exceptions Explanations are conveyed primarily via text, but for information that requires cursor movement to be properly conveyed the use of JAWS is required for increased accessibility.
+1.2.3 Audio Description or Media Alternative (Prerecorded)(A): An alternative for time-based media or audio description of the prerecorded video content is provided for synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
+Not Applicable Remote UI does not use any multimedia presentations.
+1.2.4 Captions (Live)(AA): Captions are provided for all live audio content in synchronized media.
+Not Applicable Remote UI does not use any multimedia presentations.
+1.2.5 Audio Description (Prerecorded)(AA): Audio description is provided for all prerecorded video content in synchronized media.
+Not Applicable Remote UI does not use any multimedia presentations.
+1.3.1 Info and Relationships(A): Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
+Supports with Exceptions Explanations are conveyed primarily via text, but for information that requires cursor movement to be properly conveyed the use of JAWS is required for increased accessibility.
 1.3.2 Meaningful Sequence(A): When the sequence in which content is presented affects its meaning, a correct reading sequence can be programmatically determined.
 Supports with Exceptions For cases where the order in which information is presented could affect its meaning, that information is presented in the same order whether or not voiceover is used.
 However, for information that requires cursor movement to be properly conveyed, the use of JAWS is required for increased accessibility.
 1.3.3 Sensory Characteristics(A): Instructions provided for understanding and operating content do not rely solely on sensory characteristics of components such as shape, size, visual location, orientation, or sound.
 Supports.
-Remote UI does not use color-coding as the only means of conveying information.
-It has text information with color-coding.
-'Information and instructions in Remote UI are not communicated only through color.
-They have context or markup.
-1.4.1 Use of Color(A): Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element Supports.
-Remote UI does not use color-coding as the only means of conveying information.
-It has text information with color-coding.
-Information and instructions in Remote UI are not communicated only through color.
-They have context or markup.
+Explanations of content and controls are conveyed via text and do not ever rely solely upon the user's ability to determine sequence.